Wladimir Klitschko: Amateur career

 Klitschko started training in amateur boxing with Brovary Olympic Reserve School in the late 1980s.
 In the early 1990s, Klitschko was coached in Poland's Gwardia Warszawa boxing club, where, according to Jerzy Kulej, "He and his brother used to demolish our boys."
 In 1993, he won the Junior European Championships as a heavyweight.
 In 1994, he received 2nd place at the Junior World Championships in Istanbul, Turkey, losing to Cuban Michel López Núñez in the finals.
 In 1995, he won the gold medal at the Military Championships in Ariccia, Italy, defeating Luan Krasniqi, to whom he had lost in the third round of the World Championships in Berlin, Germany earlier that year.
-In 1996, he captured 2nd place as a Super Heavyweight at the European Championships in Vejle, Denmark losing to Alexei Lezin in the finals.
-He defeated Lezin later that year in the semi-finals at the 1996 Summer Olympics in Atlanta.
-He had an amateur record of 134–6.
+In 1996, he captured 2nd place as a Super Heavyweight at the European Championships in Vejle, Denmark losing to Alexei Lezin on points (1–6) in the finals.
+He defeated Lezin later that year on points (4–1) in the semi-finals at the 1996 Summer Olympics in Atlanta.
+Klitschko had an amateur record of 134 wins (65 KO) and 6 losses.
+Of his six amateur losses, two were by walkover (equivalent to a no-contest in a professional context), three were by points (to Michel López, Alexei Lezin, and Luan Krasniqi, all of whom he defeated in rematches), and one was by RSCI.
+The latter result happened at the 14th Copenhagen Cup - Copenhagen, Denmark - November 1993, when his bout with Don Diego Poeder was stopped in the first round due to a cut.

 He first achieved world attention at the 1996 Summer Olympics in Atlanta, Georgia.
 He defeated Paea Wolfgramm to win the Super-Heavyweight gold medal.